nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a policy : `addPolicy`

-Adds a policy to a specific client
+To add a policy to one of your specified client.

 Format: `addPolicy INDEX pn/POLICY_NAME pd/START_DATE pp/PREMIUM pf/FREQUENCY`